Kyzyl: History

 The Revolution of 1917 did not leave the city unscathed.
 During a major battle between the detachment of P.E.
 Schetinkin and A.D.
 Kravchenko (communist forces) and the Kolchak men (tsarist forces) under the command of the captain G.K.
 Bologov at the end of August 1919, the city was almost completely burned down.
 The 10th Congress of Representatives of the Russian Population of Tuva (16–20 September 1920) gathered in the village of Turan, in the Uryankhai region.
 At this Congress, participants decided to restore the city and rename it as Kyzyl.

 On 13 August 1921, in the town of Sug-Bazhy (the village of Kochetovo), the Vsetuvinsky Constituent Khural of Representatives of all Khoshuns (khoshun was an administrative-territorial unit at that time) of Tuva gathered.
 This gathering proclaimed the creation of an independent state – the Tuvan People's Republic.
 In March 1922, the Tuvan government, the Central Committee of the Tuvan People's Revolutionary Party (Central Committee of the TPRP), and the executive committee of the Russian Self-Governing Labor Colony (RSTK) were transferred to the restored Kyzyl.
 In the spring of 1922, the city of Kyzyl became the capital of the Tuvan People's Republic (TPR).

 In 1924, the Tuvan Central Cooperative (Tuvintsenkoop, TCC) was formed, which played a significant role in the development of industrial production and domestic and foreign trade.
 In 1925, the Tuvan National Bank (Tuvinbank) was founded.
 In Kyzyl, enterprises for the processing of agricultural raw materials were organized, and in 1928, a shoemaker's workshop opened.
 In 1929, the Kyzyl printing house was opened, and the transport organization "Soyuztrans" was created.
 Two years later, the Soyuztrans truck fleet consisted of 31 vehicles.
 In 1931, a telephone exchange for 30 subscribers was opened in the city of Kyzyl.
-Between 1930 and 1931 a sausage workshop, a pimokatny (a felt workshop), and tailoring workshop were built.
+Between 1930 and 1931, a sausage workshop, a pimokatny (a felt workshop), and a tailoring workshop were built.
 In the early 1940s, a mill, a sawmill, a power station and a brick factory operated in Kyzyl, and sheepskin and fur production began.